phsopil/NewsAutomation/README.md

 Description:

-      java project that parse news and insert it into alocal website using selenium.
+      a java project that parse news and insert it into alocal website using selenium.

 Author: